Bet you thought brain training exercises meant something like memorizing the NYC phone directory?

 Sound impossible?
 Not true if you learn how to do Heartmath or heart rate variability biofeedback, which trains your heart to make itself coherent whenever you engage in a cue thought and a breathing pattern.

 A great heart rate variability biofeedback side effect?
 It opens up the higher perceptual centers of the brain.
 A better brain through relaxation rather than effort?
 You bet.
+(Please see the Heartmath link in the right column).

 And the last pillar of brain fitness is the novel learning experience pillar.